toshi-o/ffxiv-discord-rpc/README.md

-Discord Rich Presence for FINAL FANTASY XIV
+#Discord Rich Presence for FINAL FANTASY XIV

+##May not work when 4.2 is released.
+Release might be around 12 hours after the patch is live

 ![screenshot1](https://i.imgur.com/O3ykoPj.png)
 ![screenshot2](https://i.imgur.com/rg9KWGO.png)